kataras/go-sessions/README.md

 // Destroy kills the valyala/fasthttp session and remove the associated cookie DestroyFasthttp(*fasthttp.RequestCtx)

+// DestroyByID removes the session entry
+// from the server-side memory (and database if registered).
+// Client's session cookie will still exist but it will be reseted on the next request.
+//
+// It's safe to use it even if you are not sure if a session with that id exists.
+// Works for both net/http & fasthttp
+DestroyByID(string)
+// DestroyAll removes all sessions
+// from the server-side memory (and database if registered).
+// Client's session cookie will still exist but it will be reseted on the next request.
+// Works for both net/http & fasthttp
+DestroyAll()

 // UseDatabase ,optionally, adds a session database to the manager's provider,
 // a session db doesn't have write access
 // see https://github.com/kataras/go-sessions/tree/master/sessiondb